iluwatar/java-design-patterns/data-bus/README.md

 ## When to Use the Data Bus Pattern in Java

 * When multiple components need to share data or events but direct coupling is undesirable.
-* In complex systems where the flow of information varies dynamically.
+* In complex, event-driven systems where the flow of information varies dynamically.
 * In distributed systems where components might be deployed across different environments.
+* In microservices architectures for inter-service communication.

 ## Known Uses